5 Day Croatia Itinerary Ideas: Try One Of These Routes

 Peljesac Peninsula

-Beginning at Ston and piercing the Adriatic Sea to the west, the Peljesac Peninsula brims with dramatic mountains, verdant valleys, relaxed towns, and historic settlements.
+Beginning at Ston and extending westward into the Adriatic Sea, the Peljesac Peninsula brims with dramatic mountains, verdant valleys, relaxed towns, and historic settlements.
 Though noted for its wine production, the peninsula is also a prime destination for road trips along its winding coastal routes.

 Read more about the Peljesac Peninsula here ↳